Joey Aiuppa: Early career

-Joseph Aiuppa was born in Melrose Park, Illinois, the eldest son of Simone (Sam) Aiuppa (1883-1934) and Rosalia (Rose) Marie Greco (1886-1968), Sicilian immigrants from Lascari, Sicily.
+Joseph Aiuppa was born in Melrose Park, Illinois, the eldest son of Simone (Sam) Aiuppa (1883–1934) and Rosalia (Rose) Marie Greco (1886–1968), Sicilian immigrants from Lascari, Sicily.

 During the 1920s, former boxer Aiuppa rose through the ranks of the Chicago Outfit, beginning as a driver for higher ranking Outfit leaders such as Tony Accardo.
 He graduated to operate several gambling establishments in Cicero, Illinois.
 These clubs included bookmaking establishments and underground casinos with secret entrances.
 In the early 1930s, Aiuppa managed Taylor & Company, ostensibly a furniture manufacturer though in actuality a front for manufacturing illegal slot machines.
-Aiuppa was a charter member of Local 450 Union for Hotel and Restaurant Employees.
-A member of the Capone Mob, Aiuppa also had connections to John Dillinger and the Karpis Gangs.
+Aiuppa was a charter member of Local 450 of the Hotel Employees and Restaurant Employees Union.
+A member of the Capone Mob, Aiuppa also had connections to John Dillinger and the Barker–Karpis Gang.
 In 1935, Chicago crime files indicated Aiuppa as a trigger man and expert bank robber for Claude Maddox.

 Beginning in the late 1940s and well into the 1960s, Aiuppa was in charge of the Cicero district of the Outfit.
-The Cicero district was the highest-earning neighborhood for decades, going back to Al Capone, who headquartered out of this area while he was in command.
-Aiuppa eventually owned or operated several establishments in Cicero, collectively called the Strip.
+The Cicero district was the highest-earning territory for decades, going back to Al Capone, who headquartered out of this area while he was in command.
+Aiuppa eventually owned or operated several establishments in Cicero, including the Frolics, the Towne Hotel, the 411 Club, and others, collectively called the Strip, where prostitution, slot machines, and gambling were available.
 This was the original "strip" before the mob-controlled casino strip in Las Vegas.
-Aiuppa operated handbooks at 4835, 4811, and 4818 Cermak Road in Cicero, IL.
-The various clubs located on Cicero Avenue were the Frolics, the Towne Hotel, the 411 Club, and a few others.
-Prostitution, slot machines, and various gaming activities occurred inside these nightclubs.

-Aiuppa also owned it for many years and eventually sold the Navajo Hills golf course outside suburban Chicago.
-This was one of his many real-estate dealings that he made money on with his personal take and share of running the most powerful and successful Outfit neighborhood for decades.
+Aiuppa also owned the Navajo Hills golf course outside suburban Chicago for many years.
+This was one of his many real estate dealings that he purchased out of his share of running the most powerful and successful Outfit territory for decades.
 Aiuppa operated his real estate holdings under "Rosemar Realty", named after his mother, Rose Marie.
-From time to time, Aiuppa also put cars or small real estate in her name, as he would rarely keep any assets in his name except for the home in which he resided in Oak Brook, Illinois.
-He also used other relatives, including brothers and later nephews, to hold title to his many constantly changing real-estate assets in and around the Chicago area.
+From time to time, Aiuppa also put cars or small real estate holdings in her name, as he would rarely keep any assets in his name except for the home in which he resided in Oak Brook, Illinois.
+He also used other relatives, including brothers and later nephews, to hold title to his many constantly changing real estate assets in and around the Chicago area.